Teamloyalapp/iOS-IOTA-Bindings/README.md

-# IOTA Wallet Library – Swift binding
+# IOTA wallet.rs – Swift binding

 IOS IOTA Swift binding is a wrapper of [IOTA Wallet Library](https://github.com/iotaledger/wallet.rs/) that consists of 2 parts.
 The first part is written in Rust and includes the main methods for interacting with [IOTA Wallet Library](https://github.com/iotaledger/wallet.rs/), namely `iota_initialize`, `iota_destroy`, `iota_send_message`, `iota_listen`, `iota_init_logger`.
 The second part of the library is written in Objective-C and Swift.
 Similar methods are used in the library to interact with native part.
 Json message and callback are passed as parameters to receive a response from the native part of the library.